exporl/auditory-eeg-challenge-2024-code/README.md

 the VLAAI model as proposed by [Accou et al (2022)](https://www.biorxiv.org/content/10.1101/2022.09.28.509945).
 You can find a pre-trained model at [VLAAI's github page](https://github.com/exporl/vlaai).

 Other models you might find interesting are: [Thornton et al. (2022)](https://iopscience.iop.org/article/10.1088/1741-2552/ac7976),...

-# Previous version

-If you are still using a previous version of this example code, we recommend updating to this version, as the test-set code and data will be made compatible for this version.
-If you still like access to the previous version, you can find it [here](https://github.com/exporl/auditory-eeg-challenge-2023-code/tree/258b2d48bab4f2ac1da01b8c2aa30f6396063ff5)